 - Partner employers will receive a $5,000 wage subsidy per participant.

-- The demand for personal care providers is increasing.
+- The demand for health-care workers is increasing.
 In the next 30 years, the number of Canadians over the age of 85 is expected to triple.

 Sustainable Development Goals